clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 ### 2.1.1 The `Facility group`

 The Database contains informations about the facility type of the establishments inspected but there were too many different types of facility for the purpose of our project.
-As explained before, we created two main categories, *private* and *public* establishments, containing a few costum **facility groups** into which the facility types of interest are distributed.
+As explained before, we created two main categories, *private* and *public* establishments, containing a few custom **facility groups** into which the facility types of interest are distributed.
 Those facility groups are listed below.

 - *private* facility groups :
     - restaurant